rroels/Sharp_LS018B7DH02_Arduino/README.md

 ## Speeding up the display refresh

-To maintain a broad compatibility, I kept the use of slower Adafruit_SPIDevice for SPI transfers.
+To maintain a broad compatibility, I kept the use of the slower `Adafruit_SPIDevice` for SPI transfers.
 However, depending on your board, you might achieve much faster refreshes by using board-specific hardware SPI.

-To achieve this, simply replace the relevant SPI calls in the code, especially in the refresh function.
+To achieve this, simply replace the relevant SPI calls in the code, especially in the `refresh()` function.

-Currently the function looks something like this:
+Currently the refresh function looks something like this:

 ```c++
 void Adafruit_SharpMem::refresh(void) {
     ...